The UK is full of "walking cities", but if you are heading for one of them, you'd better have a few cures for sore and tired tourist feet.

 02 of 06

-Nurses and other workers who stay on their feet all day know that support hosiery is not just for pregnant ladies and post menopausal women.
-The gentle pressure of good pair of support stockings, tights or knee socks helps prevent swollen feet and tired, aching calf muscles.
-These days they look just like regular stockings, tights and panty hose.
+Nurses and other workers who stay on their feet all day know that support hosiery is not just for pregnant ladies and postmenopausal women.
+The gentle pressure of a good pair of support stockings, tights or knee socks helps prevent swollen feet and tired, aching calf muscles.
+These days they look just like regular stockings, tights, and pantyhose.
 You can even get them as sexy, lace-topped thigh highs.
 And they also masquerade as lightweight knee socks you can wear under trousers or jeans.

 Maybe you've already bought a pair of the kind of compression socks recommended for long distance flights.
-Pop a few extra pair into your luggage to wear during your travels.
+Pop a few extra pairs into your luggage to wear during your travels.

 03 of 06